15532th/avtdl/README.md

 #### Common options

-Main description of plugins configuration is provided in [Description and configuration of available plugins](PLUGINS.md), this section aims to explain some nuances of several options used in multiple plugins without overloading each plugin description.
+Main description of plugins configuration is provided in [Description and configuration of available plugins](PLUGINS.md).
+This section aims to explain some nuances of several options used in multiple plugins without overloading each plugin description.

 ##### `update_interval`